 PROPERTY NAME NUMBER OF VOUCHERS TO BE PROJECT- BASED RAD?
-DESCRIPTION OF PROJECT Lemington Homes 54 No PBV + GAP financing awardee Western Restoration¶ 2454¶ No¶ PBV + GAP financing awardee¶ Larimer Phase IVII 187 No CNIG replacement units Northview Mid Rise 4087 No PBV units in mixed finance development Bedford Redevelopment Phase I 30 {TBD} No First phase of of lower Bedford Dwellings redevelopment (using PBV + Gap financing, rehabilitation, and/or new construction)First phase of Bedford Dwelling redevelopment City's Edge 77 No PBV + Gap financing awardee Lemington Senior Housing 54 No PBV + Gap financing New Granada Square 10 No PBV + Gap Financing North Negley 10 No PBV + Gap financing awardee Ossippee Project 24 No PBV + Gap financing Western Restoration (aka, Bedford Senior) 24 No PBV + Gap financing Lexington Technology Park Housing 50 No PBV + Gap financing Crawford Square 60¶ No¶ Re-syndication of mixed finance property¶ Allegheny Dwellings ¶ 47¶ ¶ No¶ First phase of Allegheny Dwelling redevelopment¶ Miller St¶ 9∮∮∮ No¶ PBV + GAP financing awardee¶ Elmer Williams Square 37¶ No¶ PBV + GAP financing awardee¶ iv.
-Planned and Existing Project Based Vouchers
+DESCRIPTION OF PROJECT Larimer Phase IV 18 No CNIG replacement units Northview Mid Rise 40 No PBV units in mixed finance development Bedford Redevelopment Phase I 30 No First phase of of lower Bedford Dwellings redevelopment (using PBV + Gap financing, rehabilitation, and/or new construction) City's Edge 77 No PBV + Gap financing Lemington Senior Housing 54 No PBV + Gap financing New Granada Square 10 No PBV + Gap Financing North Negley 10 No PBV + Gap financing Ossipee Project 24 No PBV + Gap financing Western Restoration (aka, Bedford Senior) 24 No PBV + Gap financing Lexington Technology Park Housing 50 No PBV + Gap financing iv.
+Planned Existing Project Based Vouchers

-Planned Total Vouchers to be Newly Project- Based:
+Planned Total Vouchers to be Newly Project-Based:

 Tenant-based vouchers that the MTW PHA is currently project-basing in the Plan Year.
-These include only those in which at least an AHAP will be is-already in place as well as those that already have PBV HAP contractseentrats with the HACP during at the beginning of the Plan Year.
+These include only those in which at least an AHAP is already in place at the beginning of the Plan Year.
 Indicate whether the unit is included in RAD.